...

 Here is a quick recap (___)

-With respect to your questions on ___, here is an attachment with detailed answers.
+Concerning your questions on ___, here is an attachment with detailed answers.
 Feel free to ask further questions.

 We look forward to hearing from you.